melaniewalsh/Intro-Cultural-Analytics/JupyterBookOverview.md

 ### Notebooks

-The Jupyter notebook files can be found in directories named for chapters, e.g., `book/Python`
+The Jupyter notebook files can be found in directories named for chapters, e.g., `/book/Python`

 ### Data

-Data can be can be found in `book/data`
+Data can be can be found in `/book/data`

 ### Texts

-Data can be can be found in `book/texts`
+Data can be can be found in `/book/texts`

 ### Custom CSS

-Custom CSS styling can be found in [`book/_static/custom.css`](https://github.com/melaniewalsh/Intro-Cultural-Analytics/blob/master/book/_static/custom.css) (it's a bit messy at the moment, sorry)
+Custom CSS styling can be found in [`/book/_static/custom.css`](https://github.com/melaniewalsh/Intro-Cultural-Analytics/blob/master/book/_static/custom.css) (it's a bit messy at the moment, sorry)

 ## How to Build and Publish Jupyter Book with GitHub Pages

-Run `jupyter-book build book` or `jb build book`, where "book" is the directory with your Jupyter notebook files.
-A fully-rendered HTML version of the book will be built in `book/_build/html/`.
+- Run `jupyter-book build book` or `jb build book`, where "book" is the directory with your Jupyter notebook files

+A fully-rendered HTML version of the book will be built in `/book/_build/html/`.
 You can push these HTML files to a GitHub pages website by pushing them to the `gh-pages` branch of a GitHub repository.

-One easy way to push to the `gh-pages` branch is to [install `gh-import`](https://jupyterbook.org/publish/gh-pages.html#push-your-book-to-a-branch-hosted-by-github-pages) and run `ghp-import -n -p -f book/_build/html`
+One easy way to push to the `gh-pages` branch is to [install `gh-import`](https://jupyterbook.org/publish/gh-pages.html#push-your-book-to-a-branch-hosted-by-github-pages).

+- Then run `ghp-import -n -p -f book/_build/html`

 ## Learn More About Jupyter Book